Sugarcane Stem Borer

 They grow to a length of about 4 cms.

 They pupate in the tunnel they have bored.
 The pupae have a length of about 2 cms.
-The pupal stage last for about 12 days in summer.
+The pupal stage lasts for about 12 days in summer.

-The adult moth is beige, with some dark dots, and a narrow dark line from base to mid-margin on each forewing.
+The adult moth is beige, with some dark markings, and a narrow dark line from base to mid-margin on each forewing.